 Note: some very faint reflective or refractive caustics may still appear even if an object is excluded from receiving caustics.
 This is because the excludes option disables receiving caustics generated by the fast caustics solver.
 Corona's default path tracing solver will be still used for simulating lighting in the whole scene anyway.
 Caustics generated with the default path tracing solver are much weaker, because they are clamped according to the Max Sample Intensity value.

-Adding a caustics pass
+Adding a Caustics Pass

 Beauty pass: All ''include'' passes displayed in one image: